machine mastery

 What is the Monk’s Head Pattern?

-• A single white circle in the center of the cup
+• Single white circle in center of cup

 Why Start Here?